kim-company/avx/README.md

 ## Usage
 Check the tests, but in practice this is the flow for decoding audio from a multi-track file from file to file in a lazy fashion.
-Note that callers can decide which type of reader implementation they want to provide.

-If initialized directly from a file, the demuxer supports all protocols supported by libav itself, such as RTMP, UDP, HLS, local files, ...
+If initialized directly from a file, the demuxer supports all protocols supported by libav itself (such as RTMP, UDP, HLS, local files, ...).
+If a custom reader is provided, such the the MailboxReader, users should take care of fetching and sending the bytes to the demuxer by themselves (very useful when sending data from browser microphone through liveview and to the demuxer, for example).

 ```elixir
 demuxer = Demuxer.new_from_file(input_path)